chordee/houdini_hda_collection/README.md

 ---
 ## export_Maya_geoCache (SOP: Export Maya geoCache)
-*Export Maya geometry point cache from Houdini directly.*
+*Export Maya geometry point cache from Houdini directly.
+(Multiple objects is ok)*

 REQUIREMENT:
 1. Primitive attribute: path.
 2. [source code: nCache.py](https://github.com/chordee/mayaGeoCache)

+> path attribute is used to define the target in Maya.
+Therefore, the best way is using the alembic which was exported from Maya, and keep the path attribute so that can be used to export back.

 <img src="imgs/export_maya_geo_cache_node.png" alt="export Maya Geo cache node" height="240"/>